 As of October 2021, the Link21 Team has hosted two rounds of community co-creation.
 Link21 partnered with 31 CBOs to reach 550 community members through workshops, 1,500 through polls, and hundreds more through surveys.
 The Link21 Team is working to address and integrate the priorities cited during these workshops into the Program.

-The third round of community co-creation is planned for spring 2022.
+Round 3 of community co-creation is planned for spring 2022.
 Building on the relationships formed through the workshops and in direct response to community requests, Link21 will establish an Equity Accountability Council (EAC) to advise the Program.
 More details about the EAC will be announced in early 2022.